awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetQuerying.md

 You can also optionally limit the page size, or the number of items per page, by adding the optional `Limit` parameter\.
 Each time you execute the `Query` method, you get one page of results that has the specified number of items\.
 To fetch the next page, you execute the `Query` method again by providing the primary key value of the last item in the previous page so that the method can return the next set of items\.
 You provide this information in the request by setting the `ExclusiveStartKey` property\.
 Initially, this property can be null\.
 To retrieve subsequent pages, you must update this property value to the primary key of the last item in the preceding page\.

-The following C\# code snippet queries the Reply table\.
+The following C\# example queries the `Reply` table\.
 In the request, it specifies the `Limit` and `ExclusiveStartKey` optional parameters\.
 The `do/while` loop continues to scan one page at time until the `LastEvaluatedKey` returns a null value\.

 **Example**

 ```
 Dictionary<string,AttributeValue> lastKeyEvaluated = null;

 do
 {
     var request = new QueryRequest
     {